hexadecimalH/cicada-docs/_docs/diving-in/router.md

 ### DELETE Route

-Cicada enable us to register HTTP delete method, which also accepts two parameters first one route URL, and second array which first element is controller name and second name of method inside controller
+Cicada enable us to register HTTP delete method, which accepts two parameters first one route URL, and second array which first element is controller name and second name of method inside controller

 ```php
 $mainCollection->delete('/sign-in', [ $mainController, 'signIn' ]);